igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/vcf.md

 [![](../img/vcfwgenotypes.jpg)](../img/vcfwgenotypes.jpg)
 -->

 In addition to variant calls, VCF files can optionally include **genotypes**.
 If they are included in the file, genotypes are displayed below the variant calls.
-Each row represents the genotypes of a singe sample, and the sample names are displayed in the name panel to the left of the data.
+Each row represents the genotypes of a single sample, and the sample names are displayed in the name panel to the left of the data.

 ![](../img/vcf-genotypes.png)